 But on the other hand, one can have a petty misdemeanor “conviction.”

 Normally we associate the word “conviction” with the words “crime” and “criminal.”

 The Minnesota legislature could improve the situation.
-It could amend Minnesota statutes so that an admission to a petty charge does not result in “a conviction.”
-Instead, it could result in a “violation;” or a “civil infraction,” not a conviction.
-The Minnesota Supreme Court could amend the Minnesota Rules of Criminal Procedure, to similar effect.
+It could amend Minnesota statutes so that a petty does not lead to “a conviction.”
+Instead, a petty could result in a “violation;” or a “civil infraction.”
+Or, the Minnesota Supreme Court could amend the Minnesota Rules of Criminal Procedure, to similar effect.

-But in the meantime, try to avoid the ambiguity of having a public record of “conviction,” even for a petty misdemeanor.
+But in the meantime, avoid the ambiguity of having a public “conviction” record, even for a petty misdemeanor.

 The word collateral conveys indirect consequences of a conviction, as opposed to the direct consequences of a sentence.
 And convictions bring collateral consequences for every Minnesota offense level.
 But felony convictions bring more of them.